billyBillLiu/WeCardWiki-CI103-Project-/Activity-report-for-Jiahao-Wang.md

+February 28 - March 6\
+Activity report
+I watch the video on how to build a wallet app on Ios with flutter.
+I will try to use that as my template and build my app based on that.
+I also went through a video on how to slide through your app.
+1 hour \
+March 6, 2023 10:30pm \
+signed by \
+_Jiahao Wang \

 February 20 - February 27\
 Activity report
 Created The Team Metrics wiki page.
 Create a few task and review the tasks that were made by my team members.
 Watch videos on how to create functions on our app. \